simnibs/simnibs/docs/documentation/command_line/ccd2nifti.rst

 ------------

 This command line utility function allows conversion of coil dipole definition files (.ccd) files to nifti-1 volumes describing the magnetic vector potential (A-field).
-The conversion utilized the fast multipole methods to efficiently calculate the A-field on a grid.
+The conversion utilizes the fast multipole methods to efficiently calculate the A-field on a grid.
 The size and resolution of this grid is defined in the header of the ccd file.

 Usage example
 -------------